dsbowen/hemlock/docs_md/tutorial/deploy.md

 $ hlk production
 ```

-This will destroy your existing toy database (and redis server, if you have one), and you'll be prompted to enter the name of your app to confirm.
+This will destroy your existing free database (and redis server, if you have one), and you'll be prompted to enter the name of your app to confirm.
+It then replaces your database with a more powerful one.

 You're now renting a heroku database and 10 web processes.
 If you don't know what this means, don't worry.
 As of 07/09/2020, these resources cost just more than half a cent per minute.
-If you play with your hemlock app for the next 10 minutes, it'll cost \$0.07.
-If you run an MTurk study and leave it up for the next 12 hours, it'll cost \$5.
+If you play with your hemlock app for the next 10 minutes, it'll cost $0.07.
+If you run an MTurk study and leave it up for the next 12 hours, it'll cost $5.

 Importantly, when you're done with your app, destroy it with: